Llandudno Great Orme Circular

 Bus Route: Not applicable on this circular walk.

 This is a walk that Rosie and I have done many times.
 It's not so long and doesn't involve a bus ride but it is very scenic and, apart from the potential for crowds at the summit building, is sufficiently quiet to get under the bar set for these blogs of 'footpaths less trodden'.
+Also, thinking about it, almost 200 feral goats can’t all be wrong.

 It starts at Llandudno West Shore, best accessed from the A55 by taking the last exit before the Conwy Tunnel (if coming from the east) and approaching via Llandudno Junction and Deganwy rather than the busier route through Llandudno Town Centre.
 There is plenty of roadside free parking along West Parade just meters away from the sandy beach and the shallow boating lake.
 At busy times (i.e. weekends in summer) you just end up parking a bit further away.